Z3TA/webide/README.txt

 Mac OS X
 --------
-We do not yet have a developer licence for Mac OS X, meanwhile use the editor in Safari ...
+Download and install nodejs from https://nodejs.org/ It should come with a packet manager called npm.

+Open a terminal: Function-key + Space, and type "terminal" Navigate to the folder this file is located in via the terminal: cd path\to\jzedit Then install the dependencies by typing "npm install" and hit enter in the terminal.
-node server/server.js --port=8080 --user=admin --pw=admin
+After nodejs and all dependencies are installed, type this in the terminal: node server/server.js --port=8080 --user=admin --pw=admin

-THen type this address in the browser: http://127.0.0.1:8080/
+Then navigate to this address in your favorite web browser: http://127.0.0.1:8080/